sahilzalte/365-DAYS-365-CODES/README.md

 - #### Project 8: `Agency Management` - `Frontend` Application
    - **Day 229**: Overview of the project – Generated full technical documentation covering architecture, stack, workflows, and key components.
    - **Day 230**: Initialized the React app using `npm create vite@latest`.
+   - **Day 231**: Added the React configuration and index.css file for dark mode toggle, and set the primary color.

 ---